carlos-dev-research/pycrypt/README.md

 # PyCrypt

 PyCrypt is a command-line tool for encrypting and decrypting files and folders.
-It compresses folders into a ZIP archive, encrypts the archive, and can decrypt the archive back into the original files and folders.

 ## Features